 Bank stocks dive as Wall Street trembles amid SVB failure

-Bank stocks are continuing to drop Monday as Wall Street worries about what may be next to topple following the second- and third-largest bank failures in U.S. history.
-But much of the rest of the market is rising on hopes the fear will force the Federal Reserve to take it easier on its economy-rattling hikes to interest rates.
+Bank stocks fell Monday on worries about what may be next to topple following the second- and third-largest bank failures in U.S. history.
+But much of the rest of the market rose on hopes the bloodletting will force the Federal Reserve to take it easier on its economy-rattling hikes to interest rates.

 - Fallout from Silicon Valley Bank collapse ripples across the industry